annaduan09/econ4225/homework1.md

 # Part 2: Income Distribution
 ## Question 1
 The following histogram shows the distribution of household incomes in the PSID, with values above the 99th percentile removed.
 The distribution is right-skewed, as the median of $55,090 is lower than the mean of $78,266.
 The majority of households earn less than $100,682, which is the 75th percentile.
 A small minority of households surveyed have higher household incomes, up to $2.13 million.
+137 households have no income, and three households have negative income, with the lowest income being $267,900.

 --------------------------------------------------------